robertrueger/SSMC/README.md

 the structure factor if you set smode_perbin to anything but 0.

 __uint smode_permcs__
-Same as smode_perbin, but at the level of individual Monte Carlo steps.
+Same as smode_perbin , but at the level of individual Monte Carlo steps.
 Note: Not used at all in _any_ of the models, that come with SSMC!

 __uint finite_size_correction__